stefan-balke/nottingham_match/README.md

 To overcome this issue, we provide interested users a list of corresponding filename from Boulanger-Lewandowski's Nottingham data, to JukeDeck's version.

-The actual outcome of this mini-project is saved in `train.csv`, `valid.csv`, and `test.csv`.
+The actual outcome of this mini-project is saved in `train.txt`, `valid.txt`, and `test.txt`.
 Everything python-related can be found in `python/`.

 ## Comparison of the Datasets